hypervel/hypervel.org/docs/docs/responses.md

 #### Response Objects

 Typically, you won't just be returning simple strings or arrays from your route actions.
-Instead, you will be returning full `LaravelHyperf\Http\Response` instances or [views](/docs/views).
+Instead, you will be returning full `Hypervel\Http\Response` instances or [views](/docs/views).

 Returning a full `Response` instance allows you to customize the response's HTTP status code and headers.
-A `Response` instance inherits from the `LaravelHyperf\Http\Response` class, which provides a variety of methods for building HTTP responses:
+A `Response` instance inherits from the `Hypervel\Http\Response` class, which provides a variety of methods for building HTTP responses:

 ```php
 Route::get('/home', function () {